takenobu-hs/commandline-haskell/README.md

 ```

-By the way, you can also use quasquotes with shell variables!
+By the way, you can also use quasi-quarts with shell variables!
 Tiny templating :)
 ```
 $ NUM=5
 $ ghc -e "[1..$NUM]"